+David Clarke

-David Clarke David is recognised as one of the top 10 influencers by Thompson Reuter's "Top 30 most influential thought-leaders and thinkers on social media, in risk management, compliance and reg-tech in the UK" and is in the top 50 list of Global Experts by Kingston Technology. #### This eBook has been created with leading industry figure in IT and emerging technologies, along with our own
+David is recognized as one of the top 10 influencers by Thompson Reuter's "Top 30 most influential thought-leaders and thinkers on social media, in risk management, compliance and reg-tech in the UK" and is in the top 50 list of Global Experts by Kingston Technology.

+Pasi Siukonen

-Pasi Siukonen Pasi is responsible for leading a team of experts supporting Kingston departments such as PR, Marketing, Field Sales, Technical Support and Customer Service on Kingston products.
-His primary product focus is Flash and SSD product lines.
+Pasi is responsible for leading a team of experts supporting Kingston departments such as PR, Marketing, Field Sales, Technical Support, and Customer Service on Kingston products.
+His primary product focus is the Flash and SSD product lines.